 Researching your audience will allow you to see the profit potential.
 In addition, you will not only better understand your clientele’s needs, but you’ll also be able to effectively market your solution to them.
 The secret to your success as an entrepreneur.

-A simple piece of advice for entrepreneur’s looking forward to expanding their business.
+This a simple piece of advice for entrepreneurs looking forward to expanding their business.
 First, perform market research, then list out the characteristics that define your target market: For example, what age range do they fall in?
 What are their hobbies?
 Where are they located?
 And so on.

 As an entrepreneur who wants to scale maximally in his/her business field, your time is the most valuable non-renewable asset; please don’t waste it on little chores that could easily be delegated out.